Al-Murphy/MungeSumstats/README.md

-Standardise the format of summary statistics from GWAS with *MungeSumstats*
+Standardise the format of GWAS summary statistics with *MungeSumstats*
 ================
 Alan Murphy and Nathan Skene
 2021-04-28